chunkyguy/cpp_anon_callback/README.md

 The Entities have no idea about their Screen class.

 For example, the Weapon class blindly sends start and end points, whenever it fires a bullet.
-In hope that anyone implementing the method like:
+In hope that someone could be implementing the method like:

 ```cpp
 void doCollisionCheck(vec2 start, vec2 end){